Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you haven’t assembled your weapon yet, don’t forget parts like the receiver, cover, trigger, or break.

-When preparing, remember to follow the standard weapon safety protocols.
 Ensure the weapon is pointed downrange at all times, and unload the gun when setting it up.

 4. Mount Your Red Dot Scope